 María José LUZÓN

-I am a Senior Lecturer (PhD) at the Department of English and German Studies (University of Zaragoza), where I teach courses on academic English, and on English Language Teaching.
-I have published extensively on corpus linguistics, English for Academic Purposes, academic writing by multilingual scholars, and online academic genres.
-My current research focuses on the analysis of digital genres for science communication and dissemination.
+I am Professor of English Applied Linguistics at the Department of English and German Studies (University of Zaragoza), where I teach courses on academic English, and on English Language Teaching.
+My research has focused mainly on the analysis of rhetorical, discursive and linguistic features of academic genres and on the exploration of academic writing by multilingual scholars.
+My current research centers on the analysis of digital genres for science communication and dissemination, particularly how academic knowledge in recontextualized in digital genres to reach diversified audiences.
 I am the PI of the research group CIRES (Intercultural communication and societal challenges), financed by the Government of Aragon and the EU.
-I am also the PI (together with Carmen Pérez-Llantada) of the national project “Digital genres and open science: an analysis of processes of generic hybridity, innovation and interdiscursivity”.
+I am also co-PI of the national project “Genre networks for science communication and dissemination online: Exploring genre interactions and language variation in Web 2.0” (PID2023-148454NB-I00)

 You can follow my updates on ResearchGate and Google Scholar.